readthedocs/website/content/posts/addons-by-default.md

 ----

 Since Read the Docs started,
-every time it ran a build, a set of extra configuration were automatically added to make the integration easier.
+every time it ran a build, extra configuration options were automatically added to make integration easier.
 This manipulation happened at Sphinx's `conf.py` and MkDocs's `mkdocs.yml` configuration files, and included the following: